Skip to main navigation Skip to main content Skip to page footer

 Bill George and Peter Sims identify self-awareness as one of the most important leadership capabilities.¹ The Korn Ferry Institute points to data linking self-awareness to company performance.²

 Yet many development programs still focus primarily on knowledge transfer – as though change happens because people “know more.”
 But the bottleneck is rarely knowledge.
 It’s context: the invisible background from which we think, feel, and act.
-The smartest people in the room are often the ones most certain that their problem lies “out there.”
+I've found that the smartest most experienced people in the room are often the ones most certain that their problem lies “out there,” and that they are "right."
 And that very certainty is the blind spot.

 When Real Change Begins

-I did this for a long time myself.
-During a phase when setbacks were piling up, I was convinced the circumstances were the problem.
+As I shared in the beginning, I did this for a long time myself.
+I was convinced the circumstances were the problem.
 A turning point came when my coach asked me: “What are your results showing you about your context?”

 Marcus Marsden puts it this way:

-The question didn’t change my circumstances.
-It shifted my perception – and with it, my room to act.
+The question did not change my circumstances.
+It opened a different way of being-with the situation — and with that opening, my possibilities for response widened.
 As long as you’re convinced the problem lies “out there,” you’re defending – mostly unconsciously – the very context that keeps producing similar results.

 Inner Freedom as Foundation

-Martin Heidegger described in Being and Time what is at stake here.
-We are “thrown” into a world already filled with interpretations, habits, and taken-for-granted assumptions.
-These assumptions act like an invisible stage: they determine what we consider possible.
-Heidegger called this unconscious absorption in everyday life das Man – we do what “one” does, think what “one” thinks, and take it for our own choice.
+Martin Heidegger described what is at stake here in Being and Time.
+We find ourselves already “thrown” into a world shaped by interpretations, habits, and taken-for-granted assumptions.
+They form an invisible background that quietly determines what appears possible to us (context).
+Heidegger called this unconscious absorption in everyday life das Man: we do what “one” does, think what “one” thinks, and take it as our own.

-He contrasted this with the concept of Eigentlichkeit – authenticity in the deepest sense: the possibility of stepping out of this unconscious drift and consciously taking hold of one’s own existence.
-Not as a one-time act, but as an ongoing movement – again and again, anew in every situation.
+He contrasted this with the possibility of Eigentlichkeit — authenticity in the deepest sense: the capacity to step out of this drift and take ownership of one’s own being.
+Not as a single heroic act, but as an ongoing movement – again and again opening oneself to the situation and responding from one’s own possibility.

 Humberto Maturana supported this from a biological perspective: we don’t respond to “the world” directly, but always through our internal structure.
 The same situation produces entirely different reactions in different people – not because of the situation, but because of their inner wiring.
 And that wiring is changeable.

 Lisa Feldman Barrett confirms this from a neuroscientific angle: emotions are not hardwired reactions but actively constructed by the brain.
 Imagine your proposal gets rejected in a meeting.
 Your heart beats faster.
-If you interpret that through the frame “I’m not being taken seriously,” shame arises.
-If you interpret it through the frame “The team needs more context,” curiosity arises.
+If you interpret that through a context of “I’m not being taken seriously,” shame or anger might arise.
+If you interpret it through a context of “The team needs more information,” motivation and curiosity might arises.
 The same bodily sensation – but entirely different realities.
-The difference lies in the language through which you frame the situation.
+The difference lies in the language through which you interpret the situation.

 Heidegger later wrote:

 “Language is the house of being.
-In its home human beings dwell.”⁵
+In its home human beings dwell.”

 Leadership as Natural Self-Expression

 When you understand leadership this way, it is neither a position nor a toolkit.
-It is a relationship.
-A relationship with yourself, with others, with the situation.
-And the quality of that relationship depends on how free you can be within it.
+It is a relationship – with yourself, with others, and with the situation.
+And the quality of that relationship depends on how free you are to be-with what emerges.

 People rarely fail in leadership situations because they lack knowledge.
-They fail because in the moment they are not free to respond.
+They fail because, in the moment, they are not free to be-with what emerges.
 Under pressure, patterns, moods, and old self-images take over.
-You become constricted, reactive, defensive – and lead from a context you haven’t consciously chosen.
+You become constricted, reactive, defensive – and lead from a context you have not consciously chosen.

-Inner freedom means: having access at any moment to what the situation needs.
-From that, effectiveness arises; leadership becomes natural self-expression.
+Inner freedom means having access, in any moment, to what the situation calls for.
+From that, effectiveness arises; leadership becomes a natural expression of who you are.

 What It Comes Down To

 I began this article with the image of a fish in water.
-The image goes further than it first appears.
-We are born into language.
-Language is all around us.
-Development begins when we can step back and look at the language – and the stories – we live in, so we can work more consciously with this creative force that shapes our existence.
+But as the saying goes, there is more to it than meets the eye.
+We are born into language, and language surrounds us.
+Development begins when we learn to step back and see the language — and the stories — we live in.
+Only then can we work more consciously with this creative force that shapes our existence.

-As Bill George and his co-authors describe it:
+As Bill George and Peter Sims describe it:

-“It is your story that matters – not the mere facts of your life.
-Our life stories are like continuous tapes playing inside our heads.”⁶
+“It is your story that matters, not the mere facts of your life.
+Our life stories are like permanent tapes playing in our heads.”

 We are not human beings.
-We are human becomings – in a never-ending dance of learning, growing, and becoming.
-We have largely authored the stories and beliefs we live in.
-And because we have forgotten that we are the authors, we have also forgotten that we can change them, transcend them, or let them go.
+We are human becomings – in a never-ending dance of learning, growing, and unfolding.
+Much of the world we live in is shaped by the stories and beliefs we have authored.
+Yet because we have forgotten that we are their authors, we have also forgotten that we can change them, transcend them, or let them go.

 Notice.
 Take responsibility.
 Choose consciously.